vishallama/hello-express/README.md

 Here, `statics` is an array of tables.
 And, the first element of that array is an (unnamed) table contaning two key/value pairs.
 Upon deploying, the `/public` folder is pulled out of the packaged app, and requests to `https://hello-express.fly.dev/static` are then served from caches on Fly's edge servers.

+## Deploying the App

+Run `fly deploy` to finish deploying your app.